 7. Open the Model Editor and assign the created property editor to the PropertyEditorType property of the required view item.

-8. Since the ASP.NET property editor (WebCheckedListBoxPropertyEditor) works with the ASPxEditBase descendant (ASPxCheckBoxList), inherit it from the ASPxPropertyEditor class to use the existing code to configure the property editor's settings.
+ASP.NET implementation's specifics:1.
+Since the ASP.NET property editor (WebCheckedListBoxPropertyEditor) works with the ASPxEditBase descendant (ASPxCheckBoxList), inherit it from the ASPxPropertyEditor class to use the existing code to configure the property editor's settings.

 2. ASPxPropertyEditor provides separate methods to create controls - CreateEditModeControlCore to create a control for the Edit mode, and CreateViewModeControlCore for the View mode.
 Since in both cases it is required to show a check box list, return the ASPxCheckBoxList control in both methods, but disable it in the CreateViewModeControlCore method.

 3. Call the ASPxCheckBoxList.DataBind method after assigning the control's data source to generate items.